 I was one of the original graduates of David Welch's Centre for the Study of Propaganda at the University of Kent.
 My PhD was on British public opinion during the last war and in particular on the attempt by the Nazis to subvert British morale via radio propaganda.
 My book, 'Nazi Wireless Propaganda' was developed out of it.

 I continued to work subsequently on wartime propaganda, but as my teaching interests became more specialised, I began working on Irish history also.
 I have published on nineteenth-century sectarian grievances (particularly around street preaching) and propaganda in the Irish War of Independence.
 I published a controversial study on anti-terrorist policy in Northern Ireland and an article on television coverage of civil rights march in Derry in October 1968.
-My next publication (currently under review) focuses on British reactions to the 1979 visit to Ireland of Pope John Paul II.
-I am now working on behind-the-scenes relationships between the Northern Ireland Office and the 'Peace People'.
+My next publication focuses on British reactions to the 1979 visit to Ireland of Pope John Paul II.

 For details of all my research outputs, visit my WestminsterResearch profile.